-As an IEEE member, you have access to competitive and dependable life insurance coverage engineered for you.
+As an IEEE member, you have access to Specially negotiated and dependable life insurance coverage engineered for you.
 Whether you want to lessen the burden on your loved ones or leave a legacy, we have a custom solution for you.

 Our Group 10-Year Level Term Life Insurance is for individuals under age 65 and is renewable until age 75.
 It offers high levels of coverage—up to $2 million for you and your spouse.
 Your rates won’t change for 10 years, and your benefits will never go down.